Omoleen/fast-food/README.md

 # fast-food

-The Fastfood Management System is a CMS web application to be built using ASP.NET Core MVC and Entity Framework.
-It will empower fast food administrators to efficiently manage menus, employees, ingredients, working hours through an intuitive dashboard.
-This project is being created as part of a course requirement to demonstrate real-world CMS architecture and CRUD operations.
+The Fastfood Management System is a content management system (CMS) web application developed using ASP.NET Core MVC and Entity Framework.
+It aims to provide fast food administrators with a user-friendly dashboard to effectively manage menus, staff, ingredients, and operating hours.
+This project is being developed as part of a course assignment to showcase practical CMS design and implementation, including CRUD (Create, Read, Update, Delete) operations.